Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 ```

 ^This tells GKE that we want 3 replicas using the following template
-^for the pods running inside it.
+for the pods running inside it.
 Note the 1000 value for CPU, which is measured
-^in milli-cores :)
+in milli-cores :)

 ---